CesarMendozza/FIFA-19-Analysis/README.md

 Analyze which national team or club has the best rated players Find correlation between age and overall rating
 Find correlation between age and composure
-Find teams with the most 'homegrown' players

-This analysis could be used for recruiting, fantasy teams, or managerial purposes.
+This analysis could be used for recruiting or for you Fantasy Premier League.

 ### Acknowledgements